Gabi-22-Pad/Gabi-22-Pad/README.md

 # 👋 Hi!
-I'm Gabriel... and I’m still working on my first projects
+I'm Gabriel... and I’m working on new projects

 ## 💬 About Me